Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 Rules for applying a hemostatic tourniquet

-4. The tourniquet is applied 5-7 cm above the upper edge of the wound.
+4. The tourniquet is applied 5 - 7 cm above the upper edge of the wound.
 The optimal localization of the tourniquet on the upper limb is the upper third of the shoulder (the tourniquet cannot be applied in the middle of the shoulder to avoid damage to the radial nerve).
 On the lower limb - the upper third of the thigh.

 10. Be sure to carry out transport immobilization of the injured limb and anesthesia.

-11. The tourniquet must always be visible.
+11. The tourniquet should always be visible.

 14. If the time has expired, but the tourniquet cannot be removed: